VaradGhoake/DSA-C-Project-Web/README.md

     Using this as a default case

---backup

---spider:

-    Off-line version of it

--T ot --timeout

-    time.h

---connect-timeout

-    time.h

--w or --wait

-    time.h

 -V or --version

 -h or --help

--t

-    tag finding feature using regex

-Also various directory options and possibly proxy and (HTTP-FTP options)

-###Main problem
+###Partially implemented and commented
+--proxy:

     Proxy internet is the main constraint as the Connection phase is the triggering event for further options

-Some of the implemented options are tested offline and they work
+    Some of the implemented options are tested offline and they work -k or--convert-links:

+		Usage : currently -k is working
+		Source to extract the links is in CovertLinks.c using regex Repeated calls to Connect.c and CreateHTML.c will do the job

+		Finds all the links in the HTML page and downloads their code

+	SSL:

+		For HTTPS, able to download the certificates necessary